Bastyr University: Research

 The Tierney Basic Sciences Research Laboratory was the first research laboratory at a natural health university when it opened in 2000.
 One study, run jointly with Fred Hutchinson Cancer Research Center, was funded by a $3.1 million grant awarded in 2010 from the National Center for Complementary and Alternative Medicine (NCCAM), part of the National Institutes of Health.

 Despite receiving research funds from NCCAM, Bastyr has been criticized for studying topics that are implausible or impossible for medical effectiveness, which are considered a waste of precious federal research funds.
 A paranormal study funded by NCCAM and conducted at Bastyr investigated extrasensory perception and "distance healing" of HIV/AIDS patients by psychic methods.
 Bastyr's study was based on earlier work on the topic by Elisabeth Targ, which has been marked as scientific fraud.
 An unidentified member of the NCCAM office described another of Bastyr's AIDS research projects – in which people with AIDS were surveyed as to what alternative therapies they were trying and how effective they were – as a "million-dollar fishing expedition."

-Other pseudoscientific topics researched as Bastyr include homeopathy, energy medicine, and remote viewing.
+Other pseudoscientific topics researched at Bastyr include homeopathy, energy medicine, and remote viewing.
 These topics are disproved by numerous rigorous investigations that preceded the studies conducted at Bastyr and have been criticized as serving only to justify NCCAM's continued existence.